 Procession of armour-clad kids

-On Saturday children clad in handmade armours parade within the park in the afternoon.
+In Saturday afternoon, children clad in handmade cardbord armours parade through the park.

 Matial arts demonstrations